wso2/docs-mi/en/docs/reference/mediators/call-mediator.md

     </endpoint>
     ```

-## Examples - Using Source and Target configurations
+## Examples - Using source and target configurations

 Consider the following payload that is sent to the example sequences listed below.
 The content type used for this request is `application/json`.